#CelebrateingtheRainbow at the workplace – share your stories of Pride!

 Anjeer or figs are a great source of calcium, potassium and essential vitamins.
-Know the benefits of figs for women in particular!
+Know the benefits of figs for female body in particular!

-Here are some benefits of figs for women (make sure you read till the end!):
+Here are some benefits of figs or anjeer for women (make sure you read till the end!):

-Fruits rich in fiber are always good to prevent breast cancers.
-One serving of figs (4-5) together can provide a total of 5 grams of fiber out of the 25 grams of fiber that women need to consume every day.
-Fiber, in turn drastically cuts down the risk of breast cancer!
+Fruits rich in fibre are always good to prevent breast cancers.
+One serving of figs (4-5) together can provide a total of 5 grams of fibre out of the 25 grams of fibre that women need to consume every day.
+Fibre, in turn drastically cuts down the risk of breast cancer!

 This is true for only fresh figs. Dried figs have a whole amount of concentrated sugar and hence should be consumed judiciously by diabetics.
 It is the potassium content in figs that helps to regulate the blood sugar level in the body.
 Fig leaves are also known to be good in helping with diabetes.

 Fig fruit is a rich source of Vitamin B, Vitamin C, phosphorus and essential minerals which are beneficial for your skin health.
-The anti oxidants in it rejuvenates your skin and keeps is free of skin disorders.
+The antioxidants in it rejuvenate your skin and keep it free of skin disorders.

-The Vitamin E in figs is great for your hair.
-The calcium also is the precursor of collagen that constitutes the hair.
+The vitamin E in figs is great for your hair.
+Calcium is also the precursor of collagen that constitutes the hair.
 No surprise then that you will find figs in conditioners and hair masks quite often!
 Apart from eating figs, you could also use fig oil for your hair health.

-The high fiber content in figs is good for weight management.
-The fiber helps regulate the digestive system of the body while providing a feeling of satiety at the same time.
-Substitute high sugar content fruits like mangoes, grapes, pineapples with fresh figs in your diet.
+The high fibre content in figs is good for weight management.
+The fibre helps regulate the digestive system of the body while providing a feeling of satiety at the same time.
+Substitute high sugar content fruits like mangoes, grapes, and pineapples with fresh figs in your diet.

-Ever thought this small fruit could be such a power packed one?
+Ever thought this small fruit could be such a power-packed one?
 Dig into that bowl of figs and enjoy.
 Remember to just eat a handful.
-4-5 figs are sufficient to reap in the benefits!
+4-to 5 figs are sufficient to reap the benefits!

 Ruchi Verma Rajan is a woman on a mission of self-discovery.